 If you dog continues to vomit (whether your dog gets another dosage or not), it’s important for you to contact the veterinarian’s office.

 While adverse side-effects are not common, it’s important to know they exist.
-Bravecto in dogs has been known to cause seizures, even in dogs who’ve never had a seizure disorder before.
+Bravecto has been known to cause seizures, even in dogs who’ve never had a seizure disorder before.

 Bravecto has been approved for use in pregnant, breeding, or lactating dogs.